 Black Hawk Middle School is the proud home of the Panthers!
 We are part of the award-winning Rosemount-Apple Valley-Eagan Public Schools.
 Together we provide boundless opportunities and infinite possibilities for students to learn and grow.
 We have a strong reputation for providing academic courses that are engaging and challenging, and we believe in setting high academic standards.
 We offer a full complement of co-curricular activities, enrichment opportunities and exploratory programs in which all students can participate.

 To help students develop the knowledge, understanding and skills to enable them to be successful and productive members of a diverse, global society.
+We achieve this by:

 Maintaining a safe, inclusive, and respectful student-centered environment

 Fostering partnerships among school, families, and the community